 If you or your loved one has been injured due to a boating accident, you may be entitled to compensation.
 An experienced boat accident attorney can review your case and inform you if a personal injury lawsuit is an option for your case.

 Compensation for your injuries may include medical bills, loss of earning capacity, pain and suffering, expenses for medications and medical supplies, and property damage.

 One challenge that victims of boating accidents face is that unlike vehicles, boats are not required to have liability insurance, although it is recommended.
 If there is no insurance involved, your only option may be to seek compensation from the negligent operator of the boat.

 Contact a Florida Boat Accident Attorney Today

 If you were injured in a boating accident, especially if it was at the hands of a distracted boater or boat driver who was under the influence of drugs or alcohol, you need to speak to a Florida personal injury attorney as soon as possible.
-The attorneys at the Leifer Law Firm in Boca Raton have the experience and knowledge to analyze your case and litigate your claims based on federal admiralty laws.
+The attorneys at Leifer & Ramirez in Boca Raton have the experience and knowledge to analyze your case and litigate your claims based on federal admiralty laws.
 We can help you sort through liability and insurance issues and be sure you get the compensation you are entitled to under the law.
 Contact us today for a consultation.